Icelandic and Swedish are both languages that descend from Old Norse, a language spoken in Scandinavia during the time of the Vikings.

-Because Swedish and Icelandic are different languages, there are also words that are very different between these two languages.
+Because Swedish and Icelandic are different languages, some words are very different between these two languages.
 Here are some examples of such terms:

 For centuries, the geographical isolation of Iceland has sheltered Icelandic from the influence of other languages.

-In today’s era of global media and the internet, geographical isolation no longer limits linguistic influence the way it used to.
-But Icelanders have taken up an active policy of limiting the inclusion of foreign loanwords into their language.
+In today's era of global media and the internet, linguistic influence is no longer limited by geographical isolation as it was in the past.
+Despite this, Icelanders have adopted an active policy of limiting the inclusion of foreign loanwords into their language.

-In contrast, Swedish has been in close contact with other languages for centuries.
-For instance, in the middle ages, Swedish cities participated in the Hanseatic League, a trading union with Middle Low German as its trade language.
+Swedish, on the other hand, has been in close contact with other languages for centuries.
+For instance, during the middle ages, some Swedish cities participated in the Hanseatic League, a trading union that had Middle Low German as its trade language.